kaspanet/rusty-kaspa/docs/testnet11.md

 2.  *kaspaminer* - the Kaspa miner
 3.  *Rothschild* - a transaction generator

-The Rothschild tool is used to create a wallet, and once the wallet has some funds within, Rothschild will continuously create transactions from that wallet back back to itself at the prescribed rate.
+The Rothschild tool is used to create a wallet, and once the wallet has some funds within, Rothschild will continuously create transactions from that wallet back to itself at the prescribed rate.

 The Rothschild wallet could be funded by either mining to it directly (either for a short period or continuously) or by asking other experiment participants for some funds (e.g. on the Discord \#testnet channel).